kamisori/wjpu/README.md

-This is just a manual mirror of my development repository: https://www.awesemble.de/cgi-bin/fossil/public/wjpu/home
+This is just a manual mirror of my development repository: https://www.awesemble.de/cgi-bin/fossil/public/wjpu/home You can also follow the project on [cohost](https://cohost.org/wjpu)

 My workflow is in fossil, so this github repo might be a bit outdated, eventually i should implement some sort of automatism to keep the repos in sync, but for now i am ok with doing it by hand every week or so.
 Whenever i make some progress i will make a commit here :D